The Québec maritime Blog

-Other lodging options: Forillon International Youth Hostel, Chalets du Bout du Monde and more…
+Other lodging options: Forillon International Youth Hostel and Chalets du Bout du Monde.

 But what if you feel like making the night last a little longer?
 In that case, why not go to a Soirées Desjardins show!
 From early July to late August, this series of concerts given by local musicians on outdoor stages promises some great entertainment.